 Who pays interchange fees?

-In the UK and the EU, surcharging is banned for most credit and debit card transactions, so merchants based or trading in these regions still have to pay the interchange fee.
+In the UK and the EU, surcharging is banned for most credit and debit card transactions.
+That means merchants trading in these regions cannot recoup the cost of interchange fees at the point of sale, but may consider raising the price of goods or services overall to cover them.

 What is interchange++ pricing?